git-ecosystem/git-credential-manager/docs/environment.md

 Default value is unset.

 **Note:** This setting is only supported on Linux platforms.
 Setting this value on Windows and macOS has no effect.
+See more information about configuring secret stores on Linux [here](linuxcredstores.md).

 Value|Credential Store
 -|-